 When you select SAVE AND UPDATE, the

 pg_hba.conf file is saved and refreshed on the VMware Greenplum coordinator, and optionally on the standby coordinator.
 Note that existing client connections are unaffected.

 When you save a new version of the

 pg_hba.conf file, a copy is saved in the VMware Greenplum

 $COORDINATOR_DATA_DIRECTORY/pg_hba_archive directory as

-To view an archived version of the
+To modify and apply an archived version of the

 pg_hba.conf file, click Version History and click the timestamp for the version of the file that you want to display or modify.
 Make any desired modifications and apply changes as described in the previous procedure.

 If you apply the archive file to your cluster, the configuration is refreshed in VMware Greenplum and saved as a new version in the archive directory.